 If one of you is divorced, we are happy to talk to you about re-marriage in church, but we will need to have several in depth discussions with you first and we will need to seek the Bishop's approval.
 Please can you advise the office when you book to see a member of the clergy.

-If you are getting and married at another church and would like us to read your banns then please let us have the following information:
+If you live in our parish and are getting married at another church and would like us to read your banns then please let us have the following information:

 Full names of bride and groom and address(es) including post code(s)